-Pat the lamb shanks dry and season with the spice mix on all sides.
+Pat the lamb shanks dry and season with salt and pepper on all sides.

 In a large Dutch oven pot, heat the olive oil over medium-high heat.
 Brown the lamb shanks on all sides (about 8 mins or so).
-Transfer the lamb shanks to a large tray.
+Remove the lamb shanks and set aside.

-Next, add the onions, celery and carrots.
+Next, add the onions, celery and carrots and rosemary.
 Saute for 5-7 minutes on medium-high, or until the vegetables gain some color.
 Add red wine and scrape the bottom.
 Reduce the wine by half.

-Add the broth, tomatoes, cinnamon stick, thyme, and rosemary.
-Sprinkle a little salt and pepper.
+Add the broth, tomatoes and remaining spices.
 Return lamb shanks back to the pot; press down to submerge.
-Boil for 40 minutes.
-Turn heat off.
+Boil for 3 plus hours.